 The typical tie-dye look is made using bright, saturated colors and features wild, flashy designs.

 Get your supplies ready.
 Set up your work table and materials so you are ready to tie-dye.
-These are the supplies you will be using:
+These are the supplies we’ll be using:

 A tie-dye kit has everything you need, except the t-shirt.
-You can also buy the dyes, bottles and other assorted items separately.
+You can also buy the dyes, bottles and other assorted items separately if you want to.

 Protect you work surface if you’re dyeing inside.
 Alternatively, you can dye in the sink or bathtub if you need to.